Firefighter Cover Letter Examples & Expert Tips

 Conclusion and signoff

 The last thing is to wrap up your cover letter.
-Now that you have made your case as to why you are a suitable firefighter in the body of the cover letter end the letter on a high note.
+Now that you have made your case as to why you are a suitable firefighter, end the letter on a high note.
 You can include a call to action asking for an interview (the objective of the cover letter).
 Let the recruiter know you are enthusiastic about the opportunity to work for them and provide them with contact details they can use to reach out to you.
-Then, add a complimentary close and your signature.
+Then, add a complimentary closing and your signature.

-Goal: The closing is meant to end the letter on a positive, just as you started.
+Goal: The closing is meant to end the letter on a positive note, just as you started.
 Also, it outlines an expectation you may have in the process.

-Joining the brave service men and women at Chicago Emergency Services Team would be an honor.
+Joining the brave servicemen and women at the Chicago Emergency Services Team would be an honor.
 Allow me to suggest an interview to answer any further questions you may have regarding my application.

 Regards,